esrel/SISL-poster/readme.txt

 How to Control Font Style and Color
 --------------------------------------------------------------------------------
-Even though the style file provides default fonts and styles for boxes and sub- sections, all can be controlled as desired using standard latex commands.
+Even though the style file provides default fonts and styles for boxes and sub- sections, these can be controlled as desired using standard latex commands.

-For example, the below command will create green title box and typeset title 'BOX1' with Huge italic and blue-black font.
-By default, all section and subsection titles are \Large and in bold.
-To change that you will need to modify sty file, changing the tikz definition.
-Remove font definition in lines:
+For example, the below command will create green title box and typeset title 'BOX 1' with Huge italic and blue-black font.
+By default, all section and subsection titles are \Large and bold.
+To change that you will need to modify style file, changing the tikz definition.
+Search for "font = \Large\bfseries" and comment/delete that.
-"font = \Large\bfseries".

 \begin{mainbox}[green!50!black]{{\color{blue!25!black}\Huge{\textit{BOX 1}}}}
 something